"She's the kind of woman you'd expect to see as the beautiful consort to the corrupt generalissimo of a collapsing Third World country."

 - Fire Emblem Awakening: For Chrom, either: a girl Avatar (defaut name: Robin), Sumia, Sully, Maribelle, or Olivia.
-All double as Badass Princesses as this doesn't mean either lady will leave the battlefield after marrying and mothering Lucina (though her own predestined children note technically ain't born... yet.)
+All double as Badass Princesses and Action Moms, as this doesn't mean either lady will leave the battlefield after marrying and mothering Lucina (though her own predestined children note technically ain't born... yet.)

-- Girl!Robin subverts the trope if she marries either Walhart or Gangrel, as she falls for them after either has left his empire/kingdom upon defeat.
+- Girl!Robin subverts the trope if she marries either Walhart, Yen'fay or Gangrel, as she falls for either them after they have left their respective lands upon defeat.
+(And in th case of Yen'Fay, he comes from the Bad Future as well.)
 But if she goes for the West-Khan of Ferox, Basilio, she might play it straight.
 The same goes to a boy!Robin who marries the Ferox East-Khan, Flavia, and maybe one who marries the Fallen Princess of Chon'sin Say'ri (should she restore Chon'sin and reign over it).

-- Princess Ursa never did get to be Fire Lady, since she was banished before Fire Lord Ozai's coronation for assassinating the previous Fire Lord with poison and therefore putting Ozai on the throne.
+- Princess Ursa never did get to be Fire Lady, since she was banished before Fire Lord Ozai's coronation for assassinating the previous Fire Lord with poison (in exchange for Zuko's life), and therefore putting Ozai on the throne.

-- Also, in the Search comics, it is shown that Ozai primarily liked Ursa for her looks, though it was also a political marriage based on her bloodline.
+- Also, in the Search comics, it is shown that Ozai primarily liked Ursa for her looks, though it was also an Arranged Marriage based on her bloodline.